 - Possession of weapons or firearms of any kind by you is grounds for immediate dismissal and shall be reported by LSAT Test staff to LSAC for investigation.

 - Prohibited Items for LSAT-Flex.
 At all times during the LSAT-Flex Test, you are required to follow the instructions given by the LSAT-Flex Test proctor.
-Any suspicious behavior noted by the proctor will be grounds for immediate termination of your LSAT-Flex Test and may result in the issuance of an LSAT Violation Notice to you.
+Any items that are not specifically permitted under Section 13 of the Agreement are explicitly prohibited and shall not be accessed or otherwise used by the candidate during the LSAT-Flex Test.
+Any suspicious behavior noted by the LSAT-Flex Test proctor will be grounds for immediate termination of your LSAT-Flex Test and may result in the issuance of an LSAT Violation Notice to you.
 Termination of your LSAT-Flex Test will result in your being subject to LSAC’s score cancellation polices and an LSAC investigation that could lead to a finding of misconduct or irregularity.
 Any finding of misconduct or irregularity may be shared with any law school to which you apply.
 With respect to any candidate taking the LSAT-Flex Test, the items listed below in this Section 17 may not be accessed or referenced during the administration of the LSAT-Flex Test; provided, however, you may keep such items in the room during the LSAT-Flex Test.

 - Briefcases, handbags, or backpacks of any kind

 - Hats or hoods, except for those considered religious apparel